Cody Latimer: 2014

-The Denver Broncos selected Latimer in the second round (56th overall) of the 2014 NFL Draft.
+The Denver Broncos selected Latimer in the second round (56th overall) of the 2014 NFL draft.
 He was the tenth wide receiver to be selected and was one of two Indiana Hoosiers in 2014.

-On June 2, 2014, the Denver Broncos signed Latimer to a four-year, $3.70 million contract that includes $2.02 million guaranteed and a signing bonus of $1.01 million.
+On June 2, 2014, the Broncos signed Latimer to a four-year, $3.70 million contract that includes $2.02 million guaranteed and a signing bonus of $1.01 million.

 Throughout training camp, he competed for a job as the backup wide receiver against veterans Andre Caldwell and Jordan Norwood.
-Head coach John Fox named Latimer the fourth wide receiver on the depth chart to start the regular season after Wes Welker was suspended for the first four games after he failed a drug test for amphetamines and violated the NFL's performance enhancing substances policy and Jordan Norwood tore his ACL during training camp practice.
-He started the season behind Demaryius Thomas, Emmanuel Sanders, and Andre Caldwell.
+Head coach John Fox named Latimer the fourth wide receiver on the depth chart to start the regular season after Wes Welker was suspended for the first four games after he failed a drug test for amphetamines and violated the NFL's performance enhancing substances policy and Norwood tore his ACL during training camp practice.
+He started the season behind Demaryius Thomas, Emmanuel Sanders, and Caldwell.

-He made his professional regular season debut in the Denver Broncos' season-opening 31–24 victory against the Indianapolis Colts.
-Head coach John Fox elected to play Isaiah Burse for his added punt return capabilities and listed Latimer as a healthy scratch for five consecutive games (Weeks 2-7).
+He made his professional regular season debut in the Broncos' season-opening 31–24 victory against the Indianapolis Colts.
+Fox elected to play Isaiah Burse for his added punt return capabilities and listed Latimer as a healthy scratch for five consecutive games (Weeks 2-7).
 In Week 10, Latimer caught his first career reception off of a nine-yard pass by quarterback Peyton Manning, as the Broncos routed the Oakland Raiders 41–17.
 He was listed as inactive the following week as the St. Louis Rams defeated the Broncos 22–17.
-On December 28, 2014, he caught a season-long 14-yard pass during a 47–14 win against the Oakland Raiders.
+On December 28, 2014, he caught a season-long 14-yard pass during a 47–14 win against the Raiders.
 He finished his rookie season with two receptions for 23 receiving yards and two kick returns for 22-yards in eight games and zero starts.
 Latimer stated he had issues digesting the playbook and took too long during his rookie season to adjust to the pro game.

 2015

-On January 12, 2015, the Denver Broncos and head coach John Fox agreed to mutually part ways after their 24–13 loss to the Indianapolis Colts in the AFC Divisional round.
-On January 19, 2015, the Denver Broncos appointed former Baltimore Ravens' offensive coordinator Gary Kubiak as their new head coach.
-Latimer competed against Andre Caldwell and Jordan Norwood for role as the Broncos' third wide receiver after the Broncos opted to not re-sign Wes Welker.
-Head coach Gary Kubiak named Latimer the fifth wide receiver on the depth chart to start the regular season, behind Demaryius Thomas, Emmanuel Sanders, Andre Caldwell, and Jordan Norwood.
+On January 12, 2015, the Broncos and Fox agreed to mutually part ways after their 24–13 loss to the Colts in the American Football Conference (AFC) Divisional round.
+On January 19, 2015, the Broncos appointed former Baltimore Ravens offensive coordinator Gary Kubiak as their new head coach.
+Latimer competed against Caldwell and Norwood for role as the Broncos' third wide receiver after the Broncos opted to not re-sign Wes Welker.
+Kubiak named Latimer the fifth wide receiver on the depth chart to start the regular season, behind Thomas, Sanders, Caldwell, and Norwood.